So, Who’s Afraid of March?

-FYI, I had deleted Whatsapp from my phone back in 2015, and guess what, I am still alive (surprise, surprise).
+FYI, I had deleted Whatsapp from my phone back in 2015, and guess what, and I am still alive (surprise, surprise).

 I know the peer pressure can make you feel dumb or backward for not having Whatsapp on your phone.
 You need to see the look on people’s faces when I tell them I don’t use Whatsapp.